Pragmatic gRPC 1

 This solved part of our problem, to read data from requests.
 If you want to pass

-some data to other interceptor or controller
+some data to other interceptor or controller, you can use context.

 type key int